wrdickson/git1/README.md

 #git1

-Example project for learning git and github
+Example project for learning git and github.